Commercial Leases in South Australia

-Commercial leases in South Australia are leases entered into with respect to commercial premises such as retail shops and office buildings.
-They are interests granted by one party, the landlord, to another, the tenant.
-Across the Australian States and Territories, the terms of commercial leases are generally not regulated by statute but by the common law.
+The terms of commercial leases are generally regulated by the common law rather than by statute.
 This means that the parties to a commercial lease have a lot of scope to decide the terms of the lease themselves.

 In South Australia, some leases relating to retail shops are also subject to the rules contained in the Retail and Commercial Leases Act 1995.
 Additional rules affecting commercial leases are contained in the Real Property Act 1886.